-North Harbor Tower is a short walk from the new Lake Michigan overlook adjacent to the tennis courts at the east end of Maggie Daley Park.
+North Harbor is a short walk from the new Lake Michigan overlook adjacent to the tennis courts at the east end of Maggie Daley Park.

-Just north of North Harbor Tower is a stairway to the Riverwalk, which is undergoing an expansion.
+Just north of North Harbor is a stairway to the Riverwalk, which is undergoing an expansion.
 There are a variety of dining and recreational opportunities along the river, and docks for seasonal tour boats and water taxis.

 Schools.
-We don’t normally include schools as a topic in our reviews, but North Harbor Tower has a number of features that make it unusually attractive to families with children.
+We don’t normally include schools as a topic in our reviews, but North Harbor has a number of features that make it unusually attractive to families with children.

 British Swim School classes in the building’s indoor pool begin with “tadpoles” aged 3 months and up.

-North Harbor Tower has immediate proximity to a variety of parks that will engage and delight kids day after day throughout the year, and close proximity to the 18-mile long Lakefront Trail, the Riverwalk, the Cultural Center, the Art Institute, the Museum Campus and downtown Chicago’s array of college and university campuses.
+North Harbor has immediate proximity to a variety of parks that will engage and delight kids day after day throughout the year, and close proximity to the 18-mile long Lakefront Trail, the Riverwalk, the Cultural Center, the Art Institute, the Museum Campus and downtown Chicago’s array of college and university campuses.